A tale of two prototypes

 – Nilay Patel, Can Mastodon seize the moment from Twitter?, March 2023

 Well, actually, nobody's the "CEO of Mastodon" – Mastodon is a complex ecosystem, and nobody's in charge.
-Still, Rochko's CEO of Mastodon gGmbH, the German company that runs mastodon.social (by far the largest Mastodon instance), provides the official software release and mediocre official mobile apps, controls the joinmastodon.org landing page, and owns the Mastodon copyright.
+Still, Rochko's CEO and owner of Mastodon gGmbH, the German company that runs mastodon.social (by far the largest Mastodon instance), provides the official software release and mediocre official mobile apps, controls the joinmastodon.org landing page, and owns the Mastodon copyright.
 And also he's the BDFL.
 So he's the closest thing there is to a "CEO of Mastodon".

 It's worth highlighting that not everybody agrees that a BDFL model is a good one.